munificent/game-programming-patterns/book/update-method.markdown

 As you can see, we pretty much just cut that chunk of code from the game loop earlier in the chapter and pasted it into `Skeleton`&#8217;s `update()` method.
 The one minor difference is that `patrollingLeft_` has been made into a field instead of a local variable.
-That way its value sticks around between calls to `update()`.
+That way, its value sticks around between calls to `update()`.

 Let's do this again with the statue:

 ^code statue

-Again, most of the change is just moving code from the game loop into the class and renaming some stuff.
+Again, most of the change is moving code from the game loop into the class and renaming some stuff.
 In this case, though, we've actually made the codebase simpler.
 In the original nasty imperative code, there were separate local variables for each statue's frame counter and rate of fire.

 Now that those have been moved into the `Statue` class itself, you can create as many as you want and each instance will have its own little timer.
-That's really the motivation behind this pattern: it's now much easier to add new entities to the game world because each one brings along everything it needs to take care of itself.
+That's really the motivation behind this pattern -- it's now much easier to add new entities to the game world because each one brings along everything it needs to take care of itself.